 Leadership Activities

-The AT Act also requires that each AT Act Program provide Training and Technical Assistance, outreach and public awareness, around Assistive Technology devices and services.
-The Assistive Technology Coordinator provides these services upon request.
-You may find the Connecticut Tech Act Project and fairs and expos, conferences, trainings and other events.
+The AT Act also requires that each AT Act Program provide Training and Technical Assistance, Coordination and Collaboration and outreach and public awareness.
+You may find the Connecticut Tech Act Project at various fairs and expos, conferences, trainings and other events.

 If you would like the Connecticut Tech Act Project to be present at your event or if you would like to find out more about the trainings we offer, please contact us.